 Get your blood glucose levels measured.

-In addition, performing regular self-monitoring of capillary blood glucose levels will in between your consults with your doctor allows you to observe your glucose levels and manage your insulin dose titrations well.
+In addition, performing regular self-monitoring of capillary blood glucose levels will allow you to observe your glucose levels daily and manage your insulin dose titrations well.

 - Have your blood pressure measured and recorded at least once a year.

 Know your personal target.

 Have your blood fat profile (cholesterol and triglycerides) measured at least every year.

 - Have your eyes, kidneys, legs and feet checked.

 Please refer to the section on diabetes complications and annual screening.

 Counting carbohydrates is an important part of ongoing self-management and insulin dose titration.